mnaji42/IA-ci-cd/README.md

 ### Swagger/OpenAPI

-To add automated documentation to an Express project:
+To add automated documentation to a JavaScript/Express project:

 1. Install dependencies: